jpype-project/jpype/doc/userguide.rst

 the Java half, it is recreated again when the proxy is next used.

 This does have some consequences for the use of proxies.
-Proxies must never be used a synchronization objects.
-They cannot be locked on as whenever they are garbage collected, they loss their identity.
+Proxies must never be used as synchronization objects.
+Whenever they are garbage collected, they loss their identity.
 In addition, their hashCode and system id both are reissued whenever they are refreshed.
 Therefore, using a proxy as a Java map key can be problematic.
 So long as it remains in the Java map, it will maintain the same identify.
-But once it is removed it is free to switch identities.
+But once it is removed, it is free to switch identities every time it is garbage collected.